Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

-To this end, suppose that $\mathbf{T}$ is an $n$th-order tensor that satisfies one or more linear constraints such as $T_{ijkk} = K_{ij}^{(1)}$ or $\varepsilon_{ijk}T_{klm} = K_{ijlm}^{(2)}$ for some Cartesian tensors $\mathbf{K}^{(1)}$ and $\mathbf{K}^{(2)}$.
-Each constraint may be written as $\mathbf{\Lambda}^{(i)}\vflat(\mathbf{T}) = \vflat(\mathbf{K}^{(i)})$ for some constant matrix $\mathbf{\Lambda}^{(i)}$, where each row of $\mathbf{\Lambda}^{(i)}$ encodes one component of the relation.
-For example, if $\b{T}$ is a second-order symmetric tensor, the row representing a trace-free constraint would be $(1, 0, 0, 0, 1, 0, 0, 0, 1)$.
-Importantly, if $\mathbf{T}$ is a tensor function, the prescribed values $\mathbf{K}^{(i)}$ may depend on the input.
+To this end, suppose that $\tens{T}$ is an $n$th-order tensor that satisfies one or more linear constraints such as $T_{ijkk} = K_{ij}^{(1)}$ or $\epsilon_{ijk}T_{klm} = K_{ijlm}^{(2)}$ for some Cartesian tensors $\tens{K}^{(1)}$ and $\tens{K}^{(2)}$.
+Each constraint may be written as $\tgreek{\Lambda}^{(i)}\vflat\qty(\tens{T}) = \vflat\qty(\tens{K}^{(i)})$ for some constant matrix $\tgreek{\Lambda}^{(i)}$, where each row of $\tgreek{\Lambda}^{(i)}$ encodes one component of the relation.
+For example, if $\tens{T}$ is a second-order symmetric tensor, the row representing a trace-free constraint would be $(1, 0, 0, 0, 1, 0, 0, 0, 1)$.
+Importantly, if $\tens{T}$ is a tensor function, the prescribed values $\tens{K}^{(i)}$ may depend on the input.

-Since each $\mathbf{K}^{(i)}$ is a Cartesian tensor, possibly with its own index permutation symmetries, its components may be decomposed via left multiplication by $\mathbf{S}_{\pi}\mathbf{P}_s$ (see the footnote in Sec.~\ref{sec:index-perm}).
-Using this, the constraint equation can be written as
+Since each $\tens{K}^{(i)}$ is a Cartesian tensor, with its own index permutation symmetries, its components may be decomposed via left multiplication by $\tens{S}_{\pi}^{[\tens{K}^{(i)}]}\tens{P}_s^{[\tens{K}^{(i)}]}$, where we have applied the tensor-specific notation introduced in Sec.~\ref{sec:index-perm}.
+The constraint equation can be written as

-where $\hat{\b{\Lambda}}^{(i)} = \b{S}_{\pi}\b{P}_s\b{\Lambda}^{(i)}$.
+where $\hat{\tgreek{\Lambda}}^{(i)} = \tens{S}_{\pi}^{[\tens{K}^{(i)}]}\tens{P}_s^{[\tens{K}^{(i)}]}\tgreek{\Lambda}^{(i)}$.
 All the tensor constraints can be collected into a single statement